shawnjohnjr/asuth-gecko-notes/dom/base/BLOBS.md

 couldn't have just been stored in the database outside of the structured clone in a normalized table like where IDB already stores the refcounts.)

+### Specific Blob Type Handling ###

+#### Memory-backed Blobs ####

+Memory-backed Blobs (BlobImplMemory) are exposed as nsStringInputStreams via DataOwnerAdapter::Create using NS_NewByteInputStream. nsStringInputStream::Serialize serializes as StringInputStreamParams where the entirety of the blob is sent across the wire in a single go.

 ### Implementation Details / Further Roll Call ###

 #### Blob.cpp ####